Short-term business loans

 What is a short-term business loan?

 A short-term business loan provides access funds from a lender for any genuine business purpose.
 Lenders will assess the revenue of a business to determine whether it can comfortably repay the loan amount.
 The business will agree to repay the loan amount plus interest over an agreed term.
-The best short-term business loans will allow you to repay the loan amount early and without penalties.
+The best loans will allow you to repay the loan amount early and without penalties.

 Who uses short-term business loans?